wp-plugins/twitterfontana-widget/readme.txt

 **Features**

-In the admin:

 * Easy to install.
 * Easy configuration (Appearance -> Widgets).
 * Highly customizable (Animation effects, fonts, background colors, background image)
 * Use custom CSS for maximum flexibility
 * Shortcode to insert the widget where you want

-In your site:

-* Smart default style (CSS)
-* Display link (with special CSS classes) for hastags, users, and web link (`nofollow` links)
-* Display twitter's user link and statut's link
-* Display source (web, Tweetdeck, etc.) when it's possible
-* In option: little slideshow of one tweet in a list of tweets

 **Languages**